 Recently I purchased the Savage Gear lure making and painting kit.
 It was very affordable and I had hours of fun painting soft plastics with the kids.
 This is an amazing way to spark their interest by designing their own colours and patterns and catching fish with them.

 Know when to stop

 Fish for small periods at a time and build up their patience levels.
 Knowing when to stop is key to ensuring they will want to go again.
 If you take them for hours and hours at a time when beginning they will immediately connect fishing with boredom.
 If you expect them to sit around for hours then your setting yourself up for failure.
 You will be more successful starting with short sessions, as short as 30 minutes, then building them up.
 Don’t take them too frequently, there kids and need to have their own hobbies.
 Take breaks between fishing to allow the kids time to do their own activities without feeling obligated to fish.

-I love fishing and hope that my kids will become my lifelong fishing buddies that I can take traveling around the state sharing fun experiences and visiting new locations.
-I hope to incorporate fishing with other fun experiences such as camping and traveling.
-In my experience, its only made my relationship with my kids stronger and introduces them to a potential lifelong passion.
+I love fishing and hope that my kids will become my lifelong fishing buddies that I can take travelling around the state sharing fun experiences and visiting new locations.
+I hope to incorporate fishing with other fun experiences such as camping and travelling.
+In my experience, it only made my relationship with my kids stronger and introduces them to a potential lifelong passion.

 Anyone under 18 does NOT require a fishing license, so take advantage of that and get out fishing with your kids.
-You can obtain a copy of the latest Vic fishing guide here to help you get familiar with fishing rules https://vfa.vic.gov.au/recreational-fishing/recreational-fishing-guide
+You can obtain a copy of the latest Vic fishing guide here to help you get familiar with local fishing rules and regulations.

 If you have any further ideas then please share them by sending your ideas to firstname.lastname@example.org or if you would like to send us pics of your kids fishing we would love to add them to the page.